-The Education Secretariat has established a Conference Attendance Committee to consider applications by individual judges for funding to attend conferences/seminars/programs other than those presented by the Ontario Court of Justice.
+The Education Secretariat has however established a Conference Attendance Committee to consider applications by individuals judges for funding to attend conferences/seminars/programs other than those presented by the Ontario Court of Justice.
 Funding, when provided, is usually less than 100% since it is designed to provide supplementary assistance to judges who are prepared to commit some of their own resources to attend.
-The process involves an application by a judge to attend such programs, a peer selection committee, and a program appraisal.
-This program depends upon available funding as determined by the Education Secretariat on an annual basis.